Awareness & Training

-Fire safety compliance includes both the substantial efforts expended to build and maintain safe and compliant facilities, as well as the annual NYS Office of Fire Prevention & Control (OFPC) inspections exhaustively verify Hamilton’s compliance program each fall.
+Fire safety compliance includes both the substantial efforts expended to build and maintain safe and compliant facilities, as well as the annual NYS Office of Fire Prevention & Control (OFPC) inspections each fall to verify Hamilton’s compliance posture.
 However, the OFPC inspection program is just as concerned with day-to-day behaviors that either defeat installed fire safety systems, or introduce uncontrolled hazards into our facilities.
-The three links below provide regulatory or policy guidance regarding how to avoid OFPC fire safety violations in the first place.
+The links below provide regulatory or policy guidance regarding how to avoid OFPC fire safety violations in the first place.

 Fire & Other Emergency Preparedness Drills

-In accordance with NYS law, Hamilton must perform four fire drills per year in all student residential facilities, and 3 fire drills per year in all other occupied/non-residential facilities.
-Since various legal criteria apply regarding the conduct of fire drills, Campus Safety as a general rule will not announce the time of or the location where fire drills are to be performed.
+In accordance with NYS law, Hamilton must perform four fire drills per year in all student residential facilities, and three fire drills per year in all other occupied/non-residential facilities.
+Since various legal criteria apply regarding the conduct of fire drills, Campus Safety as a general rule will not announce the time of or location where fire drills are to be performed.
 And please always react to a fire alarm signal as if it’s the “real thing”, even if you know it’s only a fire drill.

-As a part of the College’s broader Emergency Planning efforts, Hamilton will also conduct at least one annual “shelter-in-place” drill and one or more table-top/live action drills with local external emergency response organizations.
+As a part of the College’s broader Emergency Planning efforts, Hamilton will also conduct at least one “shelter-in-place” drill and one or more table-top/live action drills with local external emergency response organizations on an annual basis.

 Other Fire Safety Information

 Kerry Rose Fire Sprinkler Notification Act